-Pursuant to the relevant tax law of the Hong Kong Special Administrative Region, Hong Kong profits tax has been provided at the rate of 16.5% (2018:16.5%) on the estimated assessable profits arising in Hong Kong during the year.
+Pursuant to the relevant tax law of the Hong Kong Special Administrative Region, Hong Kong profits tax has been provided at the rate of 16.5% (2019:16.5%) on the estimated assessable profits arising in Hong Kong during the year.

-Under the relevant income tax law, the PRC subsidiaries were subject to income tax at a statutory rate of 25% for the year on their respective taxable income, except for HZ Duiba, HZ Tuia, Khorgas Tuia and Huocheng Duijie.
+Under the relevant income tax law, the PRC subsidiaries were subject to income tax at a statutory rate of 25% for the year on their respective taxable income, except for certain subsidiaries of the Group in Mainland China which are granted tax concession and are taxed at preferential tax rates.

 HZ Duiba and HZ Tuia are certified as Software Enterprises and are exempted from income tax for two years starting from the first year in which they generate taxable profit, followed by a 50% reduction for the next three years.

-HZ Duiba and HZ Tuia are qualified as Software Enterprises and were subject to a preferential income tax rate of 12.5% (2018: 0%) during the year.
+HZ Duiba and HZ Tuia were subject to a preferential income tax rate of 12.5% [2019: 12.5%] during the year.